Tellusant/docs/articles-posts/predictive-modeling-philosophies.md

 # Philosophical Stances for Predictive Modeling

-Forecasting differs by what it tries to approximate: the world, the data, a set of possible futures, or informed human judgment.
+Forecasting differs by what it tries to approximate: the world around, the data as it comes, a set of possible futures, or informed human judgment.
 Each orientation reflects a distinct view of what makes a forecast valid.
 They are complementary rather than competing, and most systems combine them.
 Their differences matter most when conditions change or uncertainty is high.

 <div style="max-width: 450px; margin: 0 auto;">
 <div class="mermaid">